Study Abroad Visa Guide

 Optional Visa Processing Service through Travisa

 Education Abroad is affiliated with Travisa, to provide visa processing services to students studying abroad.
+While Travisa is not able to assist for many long-term (over 90 days) visa processes, Travisa can be most helpful for US citizens going to a country that requires a visa to enter the country as a tourist (travel visa).
+They may also be able to support non-US citizens who need travel visas.
 UMD students can use Travisa's services at a deep discount off published fees only by visiting UMD's page on the Travisa website.
 Visa processing fees are paid directly to Travisa and are not included in your EA fees or study abroad program fee